Argent77/A7-DlcBuilder/DlcBuilder/readme/readme.txt

 - Added more file existence checks to prevent errors because of missing files
 - Properly take care of engine.lua if it has been modified
 - Updated 7zip binary to fix compatibility issues with macOS Sierra
+- Removed centralfix binary since 7zip should already create compatible archives by itself
-- Updated WeiDU binaries to v240
+- Updated WeiDU binaries to v242

 3.0
 - Creates multiple DLC archives if needed to keep archive file size below 2 GB